ShoryuKyzan/FRUsedCarsPropaneRefillFromStation/README.md

 # Filibuster Rhymes' Used Cars!
-Propane Station Truck Refill
+Propane Truck/Tanks Refill

-This project provides a mod for Project Zomboid that extends Filibuster Rhymes Used Cars & TiRekS Propane Upgraded that allows refilling propane trucks (Franklin EF70) from a propane station.
+This project provides a mod for Project Zomboid that extends Filibuster Rhymes Used Cars & TiRekS Propane Upgraded.
+## Features
+* refilling propane trucks (Franklin EF70) from a propane station
+* refilling Industrial Propane Tanks (LargePropaneTank) from the truck and station
+* refilling Propane Storage Tanks (HugePropaneTank) from the truck when in inventory
+  * TODO: this might not be an item that can be kept in the inventory, so maybe need it to be ground placeable

 # Requirements
 Subscribe and add these Mod IDs